RobotOptimist/macivor/content/blog/fear-of-fouling-up.md

 ---
-title: For The Fear Of David Fowler
+title: For The Fear Of Fouling Up
-description: A story about when I contributed to an OSS project authored by David Fowler.
+description: A story about when I contributed to an OSS project.
 date: 2020-12-28
 tags: coder, developer, dotnet, oss
 ---

-<page-header title="For The Fear Of David Fowler"></page-header>
+<page-header title="For The Fear Of Fouling Up"></page-header>

 ::: div container-center

 ::: div article-container

-<picture-wrapper :legacy="false" file-name="heroes/career-guy-up-the-steps_f1sjta" alt-text="A suit clad person climbing steps with a case in hand." classes="hero-height-128"></picture-wrapper>
+<picture-wrapper :legacy="false" file-name="heroes/Fear_of_Fouling_Up_eqshjl" alt-text="A key board with the title text 'Fear of Fouling Up' and the subtext 'how fear stymied my open source enthusiasm'" classes="hero-height-128"></picture-wrapper>

 ## Forewarned